woojiahao/git-guide/02-first-repository/README.md

 Opposed to the previous method of creating a repository, the "local machine first" approach is useful when you already have an existing project on your local machine that you wish to upload to GitHub.
 You are essentially performing the previous method but in reverse: starting with a local repository and then creating a remote repository based on it.

-1. To start, navigate to an existing project folder on your local machine.
+1. Navigate to an existing project folder on your local machine.

     ```bash
     cd ~/Projects/existing-git-project/